sdeda1us/sdeda1us/readme.md

-# Hi!
-I'm Steven Maloney.
-Nice to meet you!

-I'm currently a software developer at [Travelers](https://www.travelers.com/) where I support full satck angular applications, node and java microservices as well as backend data migration projects.
+I'm currently a Senior Business Consultant in Decision Science at [Travelers](https://www.travelers.com/) where I provide data-driven business insights for our Business Insurance Products.

 ## Three things about me
 - I used to be a political science professor before changing careers mid-life